FurryGamesIndex/games/doc/tags.en.md

     - This tag implicate (depend on) these tags: `canine`
 - `wolf` Main characters include wolf furries
     - This tag implicate (depend on) these tags: `canine`
+- `coyote` Main characters include coyote furries
+    - This tag implicate (depend on) these tags: `canine`
 - `fox` Main characters include fox furries
     - This tag implicate (depend on) these tags: `canine`
 - `raccoon-dog` Main characters include raccoon furries